rafatuita/dashboard_wiki/Accessing-Dashboard---1.7.X-and-above.md

 In case Kubernetes API server is exposed and accessible from outside you can directly access dashboard at:
 `https://<master-ip>:<apiserver-port>/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/`

+**Note:** This way of accessing Dashboard is only possible if you choose to install your user certificates in the browser.
+In example certificates used by kubeconfig file to contact API Server can be used.

 ## Ingress

 Dashboard can be also exposed using Ingress resource.
 For more information check: https://kubernetes.io/docs/concepts/services-networking/ingress.